Finding Love & Opportunity

 So John was looking for ways to boost repeat orders and customer loyalty.

 It had an immediate impact.
-His customers loved it!
+He noticed more customers were returning to place repeat orders.

 The new rewards system made it easy for customers to earn and use their rewards.

-This created a moment of surprise and delight for the customers.
+It created a moment of surprise and delight for customers.

 The problem with most rewards programs is that customers forget that they have rewards.